tbensky/npct/README.md

 ## The tracer tells me I was around someone who was sick

 What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
 Good question.

-Here's what we know, and we can apply some logic to guide us (disclaimer: we are not epidemiologists, but did complete [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing)):
+Any answer in the context of contact tracing will be careful to avoid any *medical advice*, as will we here.
+Contact tracers are not doctors and we're certainly not either.
+(W are not epidemiologists either, but did complete [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing)).

+Contact tracing is more about making an informed decision about what to do next, given you were near someone who is claiming to be sick and maybe contagious.
+You'll have to think some now.

+* You know what you were doing when the encounter came in.
+Were you shoulder-to-shoulder at a street party?
+Or moving quickly through a large warehouse store shopping?

+* At least for Covid-19, the danger is being less than 6 feet for more than 15 minutes.
+Were you (and/or them) not wearing a mask?

+* The log will tell you the number of times each encounters happened.
+One encounter is likely just a quick passer by.
+But many?
+Maybe that meets the 6 feet/15 minute rule.

+* The log gave you some information about people you were around and one is claiming to have symptoms. *Take some steps* to stop the spread:

+	* Lie low for a couple of days and see if symptoms appear.

+	* Gently quarantine yourself: wear a mask, even at home, and distance within your home (if possible).

+	* Have your doctor or testing station on speed-dial.
+Get tested if any symptoms appear.

 * See [here](https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html) under "Time is of the essence."

-* What we know this: Around July 2020, the virus is spreading.
+* What we know this:

+	* Around July 2020, the virus is spreading.
 If you were around someone who is sick (typically for 15 min or more), it may have spreaded to you.

 	* 50% of people show symptoms of Covid-19 within 5 days of being infected.

-* You will however, yourself be contagious 2-days before you show symptoms.
+	* Infected people are contagious 2-days before they show symptoms.

 * Do we trust this "self" contact tracing system?
 We don't know.
 We hope someone isn't going through the trouble of configuring it and carrying it around, only to lie about their condition.

+* More logic given your information:

-* If you go to [rt.live](https://rt.live), and check the value of r0 (r-naught) for your state.
+	* Go to [rt.live](https://rt.live), and check the value of r0 (r-naught) for your state.
 Suppose it's 1.15.
 This means every infected person is infecting 1.15 other people.

 	* You could be the 1 person someone else just infected, or you could be the 0.15 person to be infected (0.15=15% chance of becoming infected, or if the sick person gets around 6 more people (1/.15 is about 7...you + 6 others), odds are one of you will get infected.

-* You may now consider some form of quarantine for yourself:

-	1. Wearing a mask any time you are around any other people (including those you live with, inside of your home).

-	1. Quarantining yourself from other people for a while (up to 2 weeks).

-* Preventing droplets expunged from your lungs as you exhale, cough, sneeze, or cough from infecting others can stop the spread.

-* *Take some steps* to stop the spread.
-Call your doctor?
-Get tested?
-Lie low until you know more?

-Be sure to re-visit `config.html` to reconfigure your contact tracing device, as your health situation changes.
+* Be sure to re-use `config.html` to reconfigure your contact tracing device, as your health situation changes.

 ## Next: Make another contact tracer for someone else